jfct001/jfct001.github.io/_pages/about.md

 News
 ======
+- **[2021-11-30]** I am honored to co-editor a special issue ["Advances in Distributed Energy Resources Aggregation for the Low Carbon Future"](https://www.frontiersin.org/research-topics/28426/advances-in-distributed-energy-resources-aggregation-for-the-low-carbon-future) in *Frontiers in Energy Research*.
+You are welcome to submit!
+- **[2021-11-30]** Our paper "A generalized additive model-based data-driven solution for lithium-ion battery capacity prediction and local effects analysis", was published by *Transactions of the Institute of Measurement and Control*.
+- **[2021-11-15]** Our paper "Operation Strategy of Central Air Conditioning Virtual Power Plant Based on Risk Measurement Method", was published by *Frontiers in Energy Research*.
 - **[2021-09-24]** Honored to host and invite Prof. Pierluigi Siano's presention titled "Energy Communities in Smart Grids: Scalability and Privacy Issues" in our *SEU Interntional Webinar Series of Power Engineering*.
 - **[2021-09-15]** Our paper "Battery electrode mass loading prognostics and data-driven analysis for lithium-ion battery-based energy storage system, was published by *Frontiers in Energy Research*.
 - **[2021-08-20]** My project proposal *"Intelligent decision-making in Transactive Energy System based on Deep Reinforcement learning and Internet-of-things"* was funded by National Natural Science Foundation of China (NSFC).
 (I am working as PI)